xiix0/scam/README.md

-Tomorrow, this will be part of the unchangeable past but fortunately, it can still be changed today.
+He was part of my dream, of course -- but then I was part of his dream too.
+		-- Lewis Carroll